RunestoneInteractive/RunestoneServer/pip/source/Functions/functions2.rst

 it makes your code confusing and difficult to understand.

+If you really want to change the value of a global variable inside a function, you can can do it by explicitly declaring the variable to be global, as in the example below.
+Again, you should *not* do this in your code.
+The example is here only to cement your understanding of how python works.

+.. codelens::  functions2_4a

+    def powerof(x,p):
+        global power  # a really...
+        power = p     # ...bad idea, but valid code y = x ** power
+        return y

+    power = 3
+    result = powerof(10,2)
+    print(result)
+    print(power)

 To cement all of these ideas even further lets look at one final example.
 Inside the ``square`` function we are going to make an assignment to the parameter ``x``  There's no good reason to do this other than to emphasize